VerifiedModules/verifiedmodules.github.io/README.md

 - Write the code to start glueing these pieces together
 - Identify other goals we might have in common
 - Spread the word

+# Prototype

+I've started assembling a proof-of-concept module called [exemplar](https://github.com/VerifiedModules/exemplar) that tries to do all the things.
+Check it out and open a pull request if you're into that kind of thing.